shengyanli1982/workqueue/README.md

 > -   Dont't set the window size too small, it will cause the queue to be sorted frequently, which will affect the performance of the queue.
 > -   Dont't set the window size too large, it will cause the elements sorted to wait for a long time, which will affect elements to be executed in time.

+### Create

+-   `NewPriorityQueue` create a priority queue, use `PriorityQConfig` to set config options.
+If the config is `nil`, the default config will be used.

+-   `DefaultPriorityQueue` create a priority queue with default config.
+It is equivalent to `NewPriorityQueue(nil)`, but return value implementing the `PriorityInterface` interface.

 ### Config

 -   `WithCallback` set callback functions